Nissan Leaf: Third generation (ZE2; 2025)

+Two liquid-cooled NMC lithium-ion battery options are available, both of which offer thermal conditioning functionality.
+The 52 kWh battery is paired with a motor outputting 174 hp and 254 lbft of torque.
+The 75 kWh battery is paired with a 214 hp motor with 261 lbft of torque.

 Global sales

 The production version was unveiled in August 2009.
 After receiving 20,000 pre-orders in the United States, Nissan stopped taking reservations in the United States until early 2011.
 Production in Japan started in October 2010, and delivery in the US and Japan began in December, with deliveries in other markets beginning in early 2012.
 By December 2020 the Leaf was sold in 59 markets around the world.

 The Leaf was the world's best selling electric car from 2011 to 2014 and 2016.
 Sales fell in 2015 with overall sales led by the Tesla Model S. As of December 2019, the Leaf listed as the world's all-time best selling plug-in electric car.
 By early 2020, the Tesla Model 3 surpassed the Leaf to become the new best selling electric car in history.

 By February 2022, global Leaf deliveries totaled 577,000 cars.
-As of September 2021, Europe listed as the biggest market with more than 208,000 units sold, of which, 72 620 units have been registered in Norway, the leading European country market.
+As of September 2021, Europe was listed as the biggest market with more than 208,000 units sold, of which 72,620 units had been registered in Norway, the leading European national market.
 As of December 2021, U.S. sales totaled 165,710 units through December 2021, and 157,059 units in Japan.

 In popular culture

-The Nissan Leaf is the subject of Roger McGough's poem "Ode to the Leaf", from his 2012 collection As Far As I Know.
+The Nissan Leaf is the subject of Roger McGough's poem "Ode to the Leaf", from his 2012 collection As Far as I Know.